fourMs/MGT-python/musicalgestures/documentation/_videoadjust.md

 #### Arguments

-- `filename` *str* - Path to the video to process. contrast (int or float, optional): Increase or decrease contrast.
+- `filename` *str* - Path to the video to process.
+- `contrast` *int/float, optional* - Increase or decrease contrast.
 Values range from -100 to 100.
-Defaults to 0. brightness (int or float, optional): Increase or decrease brightness.
+Defaults to 0.
+- `brightness` *int/float, optional* - Increase or decrease brightness.
 Values range from -100 to 100.
 Defaults to 0.
 - `target_name` *str, optional* - Defaults to None (which assumes that the input filename with the suffix "_cb" should be used).
 - `overwrite` *bool, optional* - Whether to allow overwriting existing files or to automatically increment target filename to avoid overwriting.
 Defaults to False.